cguttweb/cguttweb/README.md

 - Vue and Nuxt 3
 - Learning some SQL

+I'm working my way through the web development and full stack engineer path on [Codecademy](https://www.codecademy.com)

-I've recently had my first PR contribution accepted through the Codecademy docs repo for getFullYear method [here](https://www.codecademy.com/resources/docs/javascript/dates/getFullYear).
-It was a great learning curve to understand how these processes work it was as scary as it seems at first and it is definitely something I wish to get more involved with in the future as my skills improve.
+I've recently had my first PR contributions accepted through the Codecademy docs repo including for getFullYear method [here](https://www.codecademy.com/resources/docs/javascript/dates/getFullYear).
+It was a great learning curve to understand how these processes work.
+It was not as intimidating as it seems at first and it is definitely something I wish to get more involved with in the future as my skills improve.

 ### My Skills